"I knew you were in the park."

 - ?It was hilarious he fell.

 I think that it would probably be easy to find patterns through analysis, if anyone is so inclined.
-For instance, I would assume that phrases beginning with det tends to require the att.
+For instance, I would assume that phrases beginning with det tend to require the att.